Iranian frozen assets: Background

 Iran's assets were first frozen by U.S. president Jimmy Carter in 1979, after revolutionaries overthrew the U.S.-allied Mohammad Reza Shah Pahlavi's administration and took American hostages.
 After the Iranian Revolution in 1979, the United States ended its economic and diplomatic ties with Iran, banned Iranian oil imports and froze approximately 11 billion 1980-US dollars of its assets.

-Many of the assets were then unfrozen in 1981 after the Algiers Accords were signed and the hostage crisis ended.
+Some of the assets were then unfrozen in 1981 after the Algiers Accords were signed and the hostage crisis ended.
 At the time of the 1979 revolution, the Pentagon re-sold some $400 million in Iranian military equipment already paid for by the deposed government, and the money was "placed in an escrow account".

 Much of the frozen cash includes Iran's income from selling a limited amount of oil prior to the lifting of the sanctions, when Iran could legally sell oil but could not transfer the money back to Iran, because doing so was illegal under U.S. sanctions.

 After nuclear negotiations

 Some pages of the JCPOA were dedicated to the listing of individuals and entities whose assets would be unfrozen.

 According to Nader Habibi, a professor of economics at Brandeis University, JCPOA will lead to the release of only about $30 billion worth of assets; a similar figure of about $32 billion was estimated by Valiollah Seif, the chief of Iran's central bank.

-According to the Washington Institute in 2015: "...the pre-deal asset freeze did not have as great an impact on the Iranian government as some statements from Washington suggested.
+According to the Washington Institute in 2015: "...the pre-deal asset freeze did not have as much of an impact on the Iranian government as some statements from Washington suggested.
 And going forward, the post-deal relaxation of restrictions will not have as great an impact as some critics of the deal suggest."

 The US government also has seized a Manhattan skyscraper belonging to the Iranian government worth over a billion US dollars.